Employee Handbook, Vancouver Based Employees

 Job Postings, Transfers, and Promotions

 It is New York Tech's policy to promote from within when and where possible.
-Requisition authorizations (RAs) for open positions are posted on the New York Tech website, when and where appropriate.
+Open positions are posted on the New York Tech website, when and where appropriate.

 Employees in good standing are encouraged to apply for open positions and should contact Human Resources for additional information.
 Transfers and promotions require final review and approval by the employee's vice president, the Office of Financial Affairs, the Office of Human Resources, and the president.